sonjageorgievska/current/proposals/2020-fall/SoftSkills-SIG.md

 <!--  Think of internal as well as external dissemination targets -->
 Our main focus for the next period is to continue providing a comfortable place for people to share knowledge and experience on Soft-Skills.

 We would like to identify organisation areas liked to soft-skills that might need improvement.
-This can imply the writing of protocol document as we did with the new colloquium format (liked to presentation skills) and the first-aid protocol (liked to non-violent communication) explained above.
+This can imply the writing of protocol document as we did with the new colloquium format (liked to presentation skills) and the first-aid protocol (liked to non-violent communication) as explained above.